nejcd/nejcd.github.io/index.md

 layout: defaultv2
 ---

-Welcome to my little square of internet.
-I intend to post here articles, tutorials and other projects notes on topics of geospatial analyses, GIS, computers vision, remote sensing and artificial intelligence.
+If you find one of the following topics interesting, you may also find some relevant post on my page.
+List of topics geospatial analyses, geographical information systems, computer vision, remote sensing, artificial intelligence, location intelligence, geodesy.